-Integrating Kubecost with an existing Prometheus installation can be nuanced.
-We recommend first installing Kubecost with a bundled Prometheus (instructions) as a dry run before integrating with an external Prometheus deployment.
-We also recommend getting in touch (email@example.com) or via our Slack community for assistance.
+When integrating Kubecost with an existing Prometheus, we recommend first installing Kubecost with a bundled Prometheus (instructions) as a dry run before integrating with an external Prometheus deployment.
+You can get in touch (email@example.com) or via our Slack community for assistance.

 Note: integrating with an existing Prometheus is only officially supported under Kubecost paid plans.

 Kubecost requires the following minimum versions: